RPT-COLUMN-Psst...wanna buy some cobalt? Just don't tell the auto guys!: Andy Home

 By Andy Home

-LONDON, July 5 Wanna buy into one of the hottest commodities in town?
+LONDON, July 5 (Reuters) - Wanna buy into one of the hottest commodities in town?

 No, it's not lithium.
 That's so much last year's thing.
 We're talking about cobalt.
 And this one's really hot.